DistriMind/DM-A-SQLConnector/README.md

 [![CodeQL](https://github.com/DistriMind/DM-A-SQLConnector/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/DistriMind/DM-A-SQLConnector/actions/workflows/codeql-analysis.yml)

-# SQLDroid
+# DM-A-SQLConnector

-SQLDroid is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen.
+DM-A-SQLConnector is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen.
 See http://sqldroid.org/.

-SQLDroid lets you access your app's database through JDBC.
+DM-A-SQLConnector lets you access your app's database through JDBC.
 Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its built-in SQLite database engine.
 When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqlite to access an SQLite database on Android.

-The SQLDroid JAR with the JDBC driver for Android is 33KB.
+The DM-A-SQLConnector JAR with the JDBC driver for Android is 33KB.
 We also offer a RubyGem "sqldroid" for use with [Ruboto](http://ruboto.org/).

 # How to use it ?